gpii-ops/gpii-infra/gcp/README.md

 The permissions in this project are set in three different levels: at organization level, at project level and at resource level.

 At the organization level we have the group _cloud-admin@raisingthefloor.org_ which contains the list of users that will manage the projects of the organization and has the high level permissions to do so.
-Also we have a SA dedicated for the project creation and the billing association: _projectowner@gpii-common-prd.iam.gserviceaccount.com_.
+Also we have a Service Account (SA) dedicated for the project creation and the billing association: _projectowner@gpii-common-prd.iam.gserviceaccount.com_.
 This SA only has the enough permissions to create projects, assciate them to the billing account and create the IAMs needed in such project to allow the owner to create the resources inside it.
 The SA _projectowner@gpii2test-common-stg.iam.gserviceaccount.com_ must also be in the organization level, as the billing account is associated to this organization and it is used to attach it to the testing organization _test1.gpii.net_.

 Each project has a SA which performs almost all the actions over the resources of such project.
 This SA only has the permissions needed to deploy GPII cloud.
 This SA doesn't have permissions to make changes outside the project which owns it.

-The permissions set at resource level are automaticallly set by Terraform in order to work properly among the rest of the components of the GPII cloud.
+The permissions set at resource level are automaticallly set by Terraform in order to work properly among the rest of the components of the GPII cloud. i.e the storage bucket permissions for exported logs https://console.cloud.google.com/storage/browser/gpii-gcp-dev-alfredo-exported-logs?project=gpii-gcp-dev-alfredo

 ## Creating an environment